Symmetry and causality constraints on Fermi liquids: Discussion

 \subsection{Acknowledgements}

 We thank Jing-Yuan Chen, Aditya Hebbar, Zohar Komargodski, Petr Kravchuk, Gautam Mandal, Ira Rothstein and Dam Thanh Son for helpful discussions and comments on the draft.
 LD is supported by an NSF award No.~PHY2412710.
-SDC is supported by NSF Grant No. PHY2014195, Kadanoff fellowship at the University of Chicago and European Research Council, grant agreement no.~101039756.
-UM is supported by a Gordon and Betty Moore Foundation Grant GBMF10279 as well as a Simons Postdoctoral Fellowship in Ultra-Quantum Matter.
+SDC is supported by NSF Grant No. PHY2014195 (PI: S.~Sethi), Kadanoff fellowship at the University of Chicago and ``Exotic High Energy Phenomenology'' (X-HEP), a project funded by the European Union -- Grant Agreement n.~101039756 (PI: J.~Elias~Mir\'o).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the ERC Executive Agency (ERCEA).
+Neither the European Union nor the granting authority can be held responsible for them.
+UM is supported by a Gordon and Betty Moore Foundation Grant GBMF10279 (PI: A.~Lucas) as well as a Simons Postdoctoral Fellowship in Ultra-Quantum Matter.